 Licensure & Accreditation:

-IPI is certified by the Arizona State Board for Private Postsecondary Education (AZPPSE) as an institution of higher education.
-This certification grants IPI the authorization to offer degree programs leading to Bachelor’s and Master’s degrees in Integrative Psychology.
-This certification is a necessary authorization for IPI to operate legally as a higher education institution within the state.
+Integrative Psychology Insitute is a Member of COMMON UNIVERSITY LLC, licensed by the Arizona State Board for Private Postsecondary Education (AZPPSE) as an institution of higher education.
+This license grants COMMON the authorization to offer degree programs leading to Bachelor’s and Master’s degrees in Integrative Psychology.
+This certification is a necessary authorization to operate legally as a higher education institution within the state.

-As a licensed higher ed institution, the Integrative Psychology Institute is pursuing both institutional and programmatic accreditation.
-Institutional accreditation evaluates IPI as a comprehensive educational institution.
+As a licensed higher ed institution, COMMON is pursuing both institutional and programmatic accreditation.
+Institutional accreditation evaluates COMMON as a comprehensive educational institution.
 This accreditation is essential for students to qualify for federal financial aid programs, particularly those under Title IV of the Higher Education Act.
-Programmatic accreditation, on the other hand, specifically assesses the quality and rigor of the psychology programs offered by Integrative Psychology Institute.
+Programmatic accreditation, on the other hand, assesses explicitly the quality and rigor of the psychology programs offered by COMMON.

 Institutional Accreditation

-The Integrative Psychology Institute (IPI) is actively seeking institutional accreditation from a federally recognized accrediting body as a Title IV gatekeeper, enabling broader access to federal student aid for its students.
+COMMON is actively seeking institutional accreditation from a federally recognized accrediting body as a Title IV gatekeeper, enabling broader access to federal student aid for its students.
+Students graduate with a degree from an accredited institution, provided the accreditation is completed by the time students finish their degree, not when they begin.
+Our estimated completion for institutional accreditation is August 2027.

 Disclosure for Students Seeking Licensure